Categories and subcategories

 Categories and subcategories are used to organize and display similar topic articles in Document360, acting as folders containing groups of related content.
 Subcategories help segment the articles for better understanding, accessibility, and navigation.
 There are three methods to add a subcategory in Document360: the Category Manager, Knowledge Base Portal, and Knowledge Base Site.
 The Category Manager is used to create categories and add articles while the Knowledge Base Portal is used to create templates, manage files, team accounts, readers etc. The Knowledge Base Site is where end users access articles for helpful answers.

 In Document360, Category and Subcategory are used to organize and display similar topic articles, acting as folders containing groups of related content.

 To understand categories and subcategories better, it can be compared to the scientific term for grouping of anything under categories and subcategories also referred to as 'Taxonomy' (nounscheme).
 Where information is grouped and placed under proper classification.

 In this category, you can find answers to questions such as

 Using categories and subcategories

-You can create up to six levels of subcategories.
+You can create up to seven levels of subcategories.
 The Add category option is disabled for subcategories after that.

 You can add articles to any category or subcategory.